proyectohelice/Helice/README.md

+# Abstract

+This program takes informationsautomatic information from particular web pag.
+The objective of this work is to apply the concepts learned in the software Engineering class.

+# Requirements

+The following libraries are required to run this program:

+* Python 3
+* BeautifulSoup4
+* requests

 # Team Work
+1-
-1. nickname: ivanpizarro.
+* nickname: ivanpizarro.
 * user: Ivan Pizarro Quezada.
+2-
-2. nickname: nachoandres.
+* nickname: nachoandres.
 * user: Ignacio Delgadillo Vera.
+3-
-3. nickname: falaNgEcL
+* nickname: falaNgEcL
 * user: José Hernández Brito.

 # Class

 Software Enginnering